Frequently Asked Questions

 As of August 1, 2006, the NCAA Rules committee passed Bylaw 126.96.36.199.4 stating:

 A Division I member institution or conference may not host, sponsor or conduct a tryout camp, clinic, group workout or combine (e.g., combination of athletics skill tests or activities) devoted to agility, flexibility, speed and strength tests for prospective student-athletes at any location.
 In sports other than football, a member institution's staff members may only attend such an event sponsored by an outside organization if the event occurs off the institution's campus and is open to all institutions.
 (NCAA Bylaw 188.8.131.52.4.)
 (Adopted: 1/10/92, Revised: 1/9/06 effective 8/1/06).

 This means that no representative of any Division I Football program may attend a tryout camp, clinic, group workout, or combine.
 More information regarding this bylaw can be found at: www.NCAA.org.
 This bylaw does not affect Division II, III, and NAIA schools.

 The student-athlete's combine results will be posted on the EFC website approximately 2 weeks after event.
 College Coaches will be notified, via email.
 PLEASE NOTE: All participants must notify EFC within 10 days of the combine if they wish to have any scores scratched from their record.

 The testing and recording will be performed by Certified Football Skill Coaches and Performance Coaches from Elite Football Academy and their partner programs.
 Our staff is highly trained and all data will be objective.
 All tests will be standardized with special equipment to assure accurate results.

-Yes, our suggestion is to bring your own chairs.
+We suggest one spectator per participant.
+We suggest bringing your own chair.
 Please keep in mind there will be no food or beverages allowed on the turf field.